ACCESS TO PUBLIC RECORDS ACT

 The Burrillville Police Department is committed to providing the public with access to public records, while protecting from disclosure information about individuals maintained that would constitute an unwarranted invasion of personal privacy.
 R.I.
 General Laws Section 38-2-1.
 The Burrillville Police Department provides numerous public documents to the public, media, and attorneys every day in the ordinary course of business.
 However, for any person who does not desire to make an oral request, wishes to make a formal written request or the request needs clarification, please complete the written form. (click here for form)

 Pursuant to R.I.
 General Laws Section 38-2-3 (c.), the Burrillville Police Department has established the following procedure regarding access to public records:

 1. Please inform the officer/clerk at the front desk that you wish to make a request for public records.
-Sergeant Brian Pitts is the Public Records Officer for the Burrillville Police Department (telephone number 568-6255).
+Lieutenant Brian Pitts is the Public Records Officer for the Burrillville Police Department (telephone number 568-6255).
 The hours for the Records Department are 0800 to 1600 hours, Monday through Friday.
 You may email him a request.

 2. The officer/clerk will provide you with a form to complete, which lets this department know the precise documents you seek and assists us in processing your request in an expeditious manner.
 Please give as much information as possible to assist us in obtaining the proper documents for you.